Pediatric Orthopedic Surgeons treating Spinal Fractures

 Treatment may include some combination of the following:

-Brace: Our doctors use this for immobilizing the injured area and promoting bone alignment and healing.
-Also, this helps in reducing the eventual height loss and improving the angulation from the fracture.
+Our doctors use this for immobilizing the injured area and promoting bone alignment and healing.
+Also, this helps in reducing the eventual height loss and improving the angulation of the fracture.
+Most spinal fractures are initially managed with a back brace, along with nonsurgical options such as rest and over-the-counter pain medications like ibuprofen or naproxen to ease discomfort and inflammation.

-Reduction: It helps in realigning the fractured bone.
-Specialists do this with open reduction (by making an incision into the fracture site) or closed reduction (by external manipulation with no incision)
+It helps in realigning the fractured bone.
+Specialists do this with open reduction (by making an incision into the fracture site) or closed reduction (by external manipulation with no incision).

-Surgery: Surgery might be necessary to put certain types of fractured bones back into place.
-Sometimes, internal fixation or external fixation devices are used to hold the bone fragments in place and thus, allow the right alignment and healing.
+Surgery might be necessary to put certain types of fractured bones back into place.
+Sometimes, internal fixation or external fixation devices are used to hold the bone fragments in place and thus allowing the right alignment and healing.
+If the spinal fracture is severe, or pain persists despite conservative measures, surgical procedures may be considered and could include:

 Determining The Right Treatment

-So, basically, the overall goal of spinal fracture treatment is restoring the normal length and alignment of the vertebrae.
-Our doctors will determine the specific treatment for a fracture considering:
+So, basically, the overall goal of spinal fracture treatment is to restore the normal length and alignment of the vertebrae.
+Our doctors will determine the specific treatment for a fracture, considering:

 • The age of your child, overall health, and medical history